Pere Marquette 1225: Excursion service

 In 2021, No. 1225 had its lead truck axle, trailing truck axles, and tender trucks upgraded with roller bearings.
-In 2022, the locomotive went under a significant overhaul to its wheels and running gear with assistance from FMW Solutions.
-In late 2023, No. 1225 went back into service with a new dual-beam headlight, a digital thermocouple, a second Nathan mechanical lubricator from NKP No. 757, along with a temperature sensor and alarm systems for the crew to monitor the brass and bearing boxes.
-In 2024, No. 1225 would haul some summer and fall excursions until being sidelined for the rest of the season due to issues with the superheaters, necessitating diesel locomotives to haul the rest of the excursions.
-In November 2025, the locomotive returned to service.
+In 2022, FMW Solutions helped to overhaul the locomotive's wheels and running gear.
+In late 2023, No. 1225 returned to service with a new dual-beam headlight, a digital thermocouple, a second Nathan mechanical lubricator from Nickel Plate Road No. 757, and a temperature sensor and alarm systems for the crew to monitor the brass and bearing boxes.
+In 2024, No. 1225 hauled some summer and fall excursions until being sidelined by problems with the superheaters; diesel locomotives hauled the year's remaining excursions.
+In November 2025, the locomotive briefly returned to service before being sidelined by an overheated bearing.
+On December 4, No. 1225 finally returned to service.